Best Skinning Knife Review: Our Top 5 Picks Now

 • SERVICE FOR LIFE – Outdoor Edge produces quality tools that are built to last.
 If you have a problem with your Outdoor Edge knife contact us.
 We address all replacement and service requests.

-• DEPENDABLE: Included brown, leather belt sheath offers quick and easy access making it an ideal companion for everyday carry
+• DEPENDABLE: Quick and easy access with the convenient brown, leather belt sheath making it ideal for everyday carry

 • SECURE: Knife features a full tang design complimented by an ergonomic handle made of sawcut delrin slabs